 - You are writing about content that you studied in class, and everyone (fellow students, the teacher) has a basic level of knowledge.

 In the first case, summary is okay – to a point.
-It’s as if your friend had emailed you to tell you about their cousin, who lives in LA and is going to Duke University in the fall, and is pretty hot.
-Some reminding is appropriate, so you don’t confuse the hot cousin from LA with the other cousin from LA who likes to play Guitar Hero in 10 hour stretches.
+It’s as if your friend had texted you to tell you about their cousin, who lives in LA and is going to Duke University in the fall, and races mountain bukes.
+Some reminding is appropriate, so you don’t confuse the her (the mountain biking cousin) with the other cousin from LA who likes to play Grand Theft Auto in 10 hour stretches.

 In both cases, your reader (whether the teacher, a fellow student, a tutor etc) wants you to go beyond basic knowledge, and to do it in an appropriate way.